 All the competencies also line up with the larger institutional goals, also known as Utica University's Academic Promise: The 5 Key Intellectual Skills.

 What Is it?

 The Co-Curricular Transcript is a comprehensive record of a student's leadership experiences and campus involvement while an undergraduate student.
-It is a supplement to their academic transcript in that it keeps track of the involvements throughout their college career along with the dates and any personal reflections associated with the particular involvements.
+It is a supplement to their academic transcript in that it keeps track of the involvements throughout their University career along with the dates and any personal reflections associated with the particular involvements.

 What goes on it?